maxsakharov/kms-decryptor/README.md

 ```

-Arrays values and nested object properties are also handled
+Array values and nested object properties are also handled